tillitis/tkey-ssh-agent/README.md

 When all is done, the hardware USB stick will flash a nice blue, indicating that it is ready to make (another) signature.

-If `--file` is not passed, the app is assumed to be loaded and running already, and signing is attempted right away.

 Note that to load a new app, the USB stick needs to be unplugged and plugged in again.
 Similarly, QEMU would need to be restarted (`Ctrl-a